-How To Look Taller: 14 Fashion Tips That Really Work
+Behold: 14 Fashion Tips to Make You Look Taller

 Obvious, yes, but piling your hair on top of your head really does gives a taller impression, again creating a more vertical line.
 Same goes for hair that’s simply voluminous—it adds inches!
 Time to put away that flatiron, friends.

 Using color to enhance the illusion of height is a highly effective strategy, as it helps create a vertical line.
-While wearing head-to-toe black is the simplest—and eternally chicest—option, saturated hues work well, too (a look that’s incredibly now, as well.)
+While wearing head-to-toe black is the simplest—and eternally chicest—option, saturated hues work well, too.
 The trick to monochrome dressing: Keep each silhouette crisp and tailored.

+MORE: What Do the Colors You Wear Say About You?
+We Break It Down

-High-waist bottoms get a bad rap, possibly thanks to an unfortunate Jessica Simpson style mishap, but when worn correctly, they can trick the eye into thinking you’re taller by elongating your lower body.
+High-waist bottoms get a bad rap, but when worn correctly, they can trick the eye into thinking you’re taller by elongating your lower body.
 Whether you choose skirts, shorts or skinny jeans, be sure to make the elevated waist visible by tucking in a tailored blouse, or opting for a slightly cropped top.

-Since nobody can be expected to wear sky-high heels every day, petite gals should invest in a pair of pointy flats.
+Nobody can be expected to wear sky-high heels every day, so petite gals should invest in a pair of pointy flats.
 Why?
 Because it’s a known fact that shoes with pointed toes lengthen your leg line.

-9. Rock out with vertical stripes.
+Rock out with Vertical Stripes

 It’s the oldest trick in the book for a reason: Vertical stripes create long lines, thus making you look, well, longer.
 Bonus: Stripes are one of spring’s biggest trends, so you’ll have absolutely no problem locating some cute striped options.